 Development projects that can be managed in the absence of donors or external support are of key importance.
 A case in point is the huge facility built under the WARFP, especially the cold storage which is costly to maintain.
-The intention behind the construction of the cold storage facility was to address community need for one, and rightly recognised that for the CMA to be self-sufficient, this type of investment was needed to guarantee a flow of income to the communities.
-However, due to the size of the facility, maintaining it has become a burden on the CMA instead of the help it was intended to be.
-Communities are now not using the facility and it cannot serve its purpose.
-This has resulted in the Grand Cape Mount County CMA's high dependence on external funding.
+The intention behind the construction of the cold storage facility was to address community need for one, and rightly recognised that for the CMA to be self-sufficient,

-• Reduction in the geographical scope of the CMA to allow for effective communication:
+Reduction in the geographical scope of the CMA to allow for effective communication: